Houston X Design Week

 Submissions may be considered for the following programming formats:

-- CEU SESSIONS: 1-hour IDCEC and AIA-accredited sessions on products and design trends.
+- CEU SESSIONS: 1-hour AIA and IDCEC-accredited sessions on products and design trends.
 HSW, Sustainability and Accessibility credits are also encouraged.

 - PROJECT TOURS: Celebrate your recently completed projects with a tour presenting the latest design thinking and exceptional design.